MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowCallQueuePresenceBasedRoutingChange

-This parameter allows supervisors and users to change the call queue's presence aware routing.
+This parameter allows supervisors and users to change the call queue's presence-based routing option.

 ```yaml
 Type: Boolean